 - The Best Lawyers in America, Employee Benefits (ERISA) Law, 2007-2022; Litigation - ERISA, 2011-2022; St. Louis area Litigation - ERISA Lawyer of the Year, 2016, 2019 & 2021; St. Louis area Employee Benefits (ERISA) Law Lawyer of the Year, 2013

 - Missouri & Kansas Super Lawyer, Employee Benefits/ERISA, 2008-2017

 - Represented Advocate Health Care Network before the U.S. Supreme Court in Advocate Health Care Network et al. v.
 Stapleton et al., a high-profile case involving the interpretation of ERISA’s “church plan” definition.
 The case resulted in a unanimous June 5, 2017, decision in favor of Advocate and two other religiously affiliated hospitals.

-- Designed and implemented an ESOP transaction for a major national construction company.
+- Designed and implemented ESOP transactions for major national construction companies.